PlasmaPy/hack-week/resources/README.md

 ### [Installing `git`][git-installation]

-`git` is a free open-source version control, and is the backbone to collaborative open-source software development.
+`git` is a free open-source version control system, and is the backbone to collaborative open-source software development.
 On Day 2 we will cover how to use `git`, both through a command line interface (CLI) and built-in graphical user interfaces (GUIs) to select code editors.